GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 Most notably, ads are included in web pages via third-party JavaScript and iframes.
 Ad views, clicks and conversions are tracked via third-party cookies and scripts.
 That's how most of the web is funded.

 Relevant ads are [less annoying to users and more profitable for publishers](https://services.google.com/fh/files/misc/disabling_third-party_cookies_publisher_revenue.pdf) (the people running ad-supported websites).
-Third party ad targeting tools make ad space more valuable to advertisers (the people who purchase ad space on websites) which in turn increases revenue for ad-supported websites.
+Third party ad targeting tools make ad space more valuable to advertisers (the people who purchase ad space on websites) which in turn increases revenue for ad-supported websites and enables content to get published.

 Reliable measurement and anti-fraud protection are also crucial.
 Advertisers and site owners must be able to distinguish between malicious bots and trustworthy humans.
-If advertisers can't reliably tell which ads work well, they spend less, so site publishers get less revenue.
+If advertisers can't reliably tell which ad clicks are from real humans, they spend less, so site publishers get less revenue.
 Many third party services currently use techniques such as [device fingerprinting](./#fingerprinting) to combat fraud.

 The problem is… privacy.